phelipetls/mapsbr/docs/source/index.rst

    :caption: Contents:

-**mapsbr** is a Python package to help you get brazilian geospatial data from official sources like IBGE or ArcGIS API.
+**mapsbr** is a Python package to help you get brazilian geospatial data from official sources like IBGE or an ArcGIS server.

 First it downloads a GeoJSON from the web with `requests <https://2.python-requests.org/en/master/>`__, which gets parsed by `shapely <https://shapely.readthedocs.io/en/latest/manual.html#predicates-and-relationships>`__